 Public Relations Specialist Jobs in USA with Visa Sponsorship

-Public Relations Specialists can qualify for H-1B or O-1 visa sponsorship when the role requires a bachelor's degree in communications, PR, or a related field.
+Public Relations Specialists can qualify for H-1B visa or O-1 visa sponsorship when the role requires a bachelor's degree in communications, PR, or a related field.
 Employers in media, tech, and corporate sectors actively sponsor, though demonstrating specialty occupation status is the key hurdle.
 For detailed occupation requirements, see the O*NET profile.

 See All Public Relations Specialist Jobs